miltend/cimec_bot/README.md

 # cimec_bot
-This is a telegram chatbot that parses the CIMeC main page and offers an information of the latest news or events.
+This is a telegram chatbot that crawls the CIMeC main page and offers an information of the latest news or events.

 The chatbot link: https://t.me/cimec_info_bot